CKMA001/CKMA001.github.io/content/posts/objects/index.md

 <!--more-->
 This added on lamp shade is a freeform surface resting on an existing lamp shade.
 Its geometry derives from the lightness of light fabric.
 It can be installed on an open lamp shade and its a warmful indirect light can create an ideal ambient light for reading, bedtime stories, or just staring in space for a more enjoyable sensual experience.

--Written without any LLM-based stylistic post-editing
+-Written without any LLM post editing